-The overall objective is to create specific new tools for clinicians and patients in the form of applications (apps) to smartphones in three areas: treatment, communication and diagnostics.
-The project aims to develop 4-8 prototypes in close cooperation with users from hospitals, students from the two schools and companies from the industry.
+The overall objective was to create specific new tools for clinicians and patients in the form of applications (apps) to smartphones in three areas: treatment, communication and diagnostics.
+The project aimed to develop 4-8 prototypes in close cooperation with users from hospitals, students and companies.
+The project ended in 2014.

 Mobile Health – or just mHealth – is the use of smartphones and tablets in health care, diagnosing and actual treatment.
 It is an industry which worldwide is growing rapidly year by year.

-The project aims to identify existing national and international mHealth applications and explore the possibilities of establishing new, innovative services in a dialogue between patients and hospital.
-It provides patients and clinicians with better and more relevant information for treatment, self-monitoring, access to hospitals, workflows, and much more.
+The project aimed to identify existing national and international mHealth applications and explore the possibilities of establishing new, innovative services in a dialogue between patients and hospital.
+It provided patients and clinicians with better and more relevant information for treatment, self-monitoring, access to hospitals, workflows, and much more.